 As an intern, you will work closely with Dr. Dawn Carr (CPC Director), Suzanne Monroe Smith (program lead), and other program support staff.
-Interns will learn about dementia, work one-on-one with older adults living with dementia in a formal care environment in Tallahassee, help with coordination of the weekly art-making program, complete weekly journal entries, and complete a pre – test and a post – test.
-Participation includes at least five hours per week during the 15-week academic semester.
-The OMA internship may be completed for course credit for Sociology majors.
-For other majors, please contact Suzanne Monroe Smith to see if you are eligible for credit.
+Interns will learn about dementia, work one-on-one with older adults living with dementia in a formal care environment in Tallahassee, help with coordination of the weekly art-making program, complete weekly assignments, and complete a final project.
+The course is eligible for credit for Sociology majors, Public Health majors, and Psychology majors.
+For other majors, please contact our program to see if you are eligible for credit.

 Interested or curious?
 Please email pepper-oma@fsu.edu and we can answer your questions and/or set up a meeting.
-In your email, please clarify if you are interested in an internship or volunteer job, and please feel free to share your resume for potential selection as an intern.
+Please share a current resume.

 Contact: